Hiromasa-H/survey_gpt/README.md

 - [ ] Add Markdown Maker
 - [ ] Plan integration with connected papers or something similar
 - [ ] Add a way to summarize the survey itself
+- [ ] Add Language choice
+- [ ] Add a way to choose the number of papers to include